Why is Project Management Office (PMO) critical to business?

 I don’t want to romanticize the problem and I’m not even sure if there is a solution.
 For the time being, I think COVID will remain a situation to cope with rather than to solve, at least until a vaccine is available.
 But I also believe that we are not defined by the challenges we might face but by how we respond to them.

 Therefore, I think this crisis gives us a chance to decide to look at its positive impact.
 The crisis can unite people.
-Over the past weeks, particularly in the countries more impacted by the virus, we have seen a multitude of gestures of kindness, collaboration, and solidarity (such as to thank the tireless work of healthcare professionals), that reminds us that we are just one big family.
+Over the past weeks, particularly in the countries more impacted by the virus, we have seen a multitude of gestures of kindness, collaboration, and solidarity (such as to thank the tireless work of healthcare professionals), that remind us that we are just one big family.

-We share the same concerns, the same anxiety, the same dreams and fears.
+We share the same concerns, the same anxiety, the same dreams, and fears.
 We learn, suffer, and are inspired by each other, no matter where in the world.
 We are more resilient than we think.
 We are all in this together.
 The fact is that COVID 19 is still out there so we might as well do something of value with it, even if it is just about providing encouragement, assurance, and support to others.

-Let us use this opportunity to reflect and to review our priorities, including in our PMOs!
+Let us use this opportunity to reflect and review our priorities, including in our PMOs!
 To acknowledge our fragility and to value what matters most.
 To say “thank you”, “I’ve got your back”, and “great job!” more often.

 To use our time more wisely and to re-invent ourselves.

 Together.
-Let’s us not ask what would happen if the world ended with this crisis but what can we do differently in our projects and lives if the world re-started.
+Let’s not ask what would happen if the world ended with this crisis but what can we do differently in our projects and lives if the world re-started.